Information for All Applicants

 A Non-Renewable/provisional Educator License may be upgraded to a Standard or Professional License once all provisions on the license have been satisfied.
 Test scores showing satisfaction of all provisions must be submitted through OPAL along with a completed renewal application.
 Original transcripts showing passage of required coursework must be submitted to our office at our mailing address or via e-Script to: email@example.com

-Special Renewal Circumstances
+Special Renewal Circumstances for Retirees

 Pursuant to NAC 391.073, a holder of a Retiree License, or a licensee submitting a letter from the Nevada Public Employees Retirement System (PERS) verifying retired status or a letter from employer stating that you have retired with proof of 15 combined years of teaching through Nevada Public Schools, Private Schools, and/or Charter Schools with a completed Verification of Experience form, does not need to complete any continuing education credits for renewal.